Ghoust-Dev/ideaclarity-backend/DEPLOYMENT.md

 -- Create a policy to allow anyone to read public ideas (since they're public) CREATE POLICY "Public ideas are viewable by everyone" ON public.public_ideas
     FOR SELECT USING (true);

--- Create a policy to allow authenticated users to insert ideas (optional, for future admin features) CREATE POLICY "Authenticated users can insert public ideas" ON public.public_ideas
-    FOR INSERT WITH CHECK (auth.role() = 'authenticated');
 ```

 ## Step 2: Deploy to Railway